Larry H. Miller: Tour of Utah

+Fanzz

+Fanzz is a sports apparel and team gear retailer based in Salt Lake City, Utah.
+Fanzz began operations in 1985.
+As of 2018, Fanzz/Just Sports had approximately 85 retail store locations in several states.
+Fanzz purchased the Northwest-based Just Sports retailer on October 1, 2013.
+The company's assets were sold in 2018 by the Larry H. Miller Company to Ames Watson Capital and re-incorporated as Fanzz Gear.

-Philanthropy and recognition
+Philanthropy

 Miller contributed to a variety of causes and organizations including many projects related to the LDS Church, academic scholarships, American history, preserving historic architecture, planetariums, hospitals, music, art, horticulture, and numerous other forms of public service and philanthropy.

 Miller started a "Teach the Teacher" project to fund rigorous summer tours devoted to American history in 2007.
 The program selects three groups of 30 teachers each and sends them to one focused on Utah with an emphasis on Native American history, another on westward migration, and yet another on colonial America.
 All expenses and a per diem are covered.

 The sports complex of the BYU Cougars is named after Miller, who was a major donor to the project.

 He made a $21 million donation for a law-enforcement training center.

 The Larry H. and Gail Miller Salt Lake Community College campus was built with $50 million in donations from Miller.

 Miller endowed a chair in the English department at the University of Utah.

 Miller's donations allowed for the construction of the baseball and softball complex at BYU.

+Awards

 His public service was recognized by numerous awards, including the Utah Minuteman Award from the Utah National Guard in 1990, an honorary Doctor of Laws degree from the University of Utah in 1991, and the Tourist Achievement Award from the Salt Lake Convention and Visitors Bureau in 1992.

 Miller received a total of five honorary doctorates.